XLeling727/Valoglyph/README.md

 ```
 This should setup your Kaggle API, Keep in mind the dataset is updated once a month and likely is the model is displaying 50/50 odds it means there is not enough data about either team, meaning they are likely new teams.

-Credits go to Ryanluong1 on kaggle for the valorant dataset, and the Orloxx23 for the vlresports API
+Credits go to Ryanluong1 on kaggle for the valorant dataset, and the Orloxx23 for the vlresports API.